GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/control-access-to-vms.md

 ### VPC service control ingress rules

-For VMs that are part of a service perimeter, IAP detects whether the user’s workstation is part of the same VPC service perimeter.
+For VMs that are part of a [VPC service perimeter :octicons-link-external-16:](https://cloud.google.com/vpc-service-controls/docs/service-perimeters), IAP detects whether the user’s workstation is part of the same VPC service perimeter.
 That is the case if any of the following applies:

 *   The source IP is the external IP address of a Compute Engine VM.